-Nestled in the Sierra Sur, the magical and powerful Mountain range south of the picturesque Oaxaca City, lies a small hamlet tucked away in a cloud forest.
+Nestled in the Sierra Sur, the magical and powerful mountain range south of Oaxaca City, lies a small pueblo tucked away in a cloud forest.
+Three hours from Oaxaca, find the magic that is San Jose del Pacifico Oaxaca.
 This village is known for its psychedelic mushrooms, trails that twist through pristine pine forests, and a place where ancient ceremonies are practiced.
-Here, find San Jose del Pacifico Oaxaca.
 Welcome to the land of Magic Mushrooms, a place of transcendence.

 Table of Contents